bharaniv1/bleumi-pay-sdk-nodejs/docs/PaymentsApi.md

         bleumiPay.setApiKey(PaymentsApiApiKeys.ApiKeyAuth, '<YOUR_API_KEY>'); //Replace <YOUR_API_KEY> with your actual API key

         const paymentRefundRequest = new PaymentRefundRequest();
-        paymentRefundRequest.token = '<TOKEN>'; // string | Replace <TOKEN> with "ALGO" or "ETH" or "XDAI" or "XDAIT" or ERC-20 Token Contract Address or Algorand Standard Asset token
+        paymentRefundRequest.token = '<TOKEN>'; // string | Replace <TOKEN>  by anyone of the following values: 'ETH' or 'XDAI' or 'XDAIT' or ECR-20 Contract Address or 'RBTC' or RSK ECR-20 Contract Address or 'Asset ID' of Algorand Standard Asset. |

         const chain = Chain.Goerli;
         const response = await bleumiPay.refundWallet(id, paymentRefundRequest, chain);